dahall/Vanara/Core/AssemblyReport.md

 ### Classes
 Class | Description
 ---- | ----
+AlignedMemory<T> | A memory block aligned on a specific byte boundary.
 BitHelper | Static methods to help with bit manipulation.
 ByteSizeFormatter | A custom formatter for byte sizes (things like files, network bandwidth, etc.) that will automatically determine the best abbreviation.
 ComConnectionPoint | Helper class to create an advised COM sink.
 When this class is constructed, the source is queried for an `IConnectionPointContainer` reference.